-Melanoma is a type of skin cancer.
-It can occur in a new mole on your skin, or from a previous mole.
-If picked up early the cure rate is 100%.
+Melanoma is the most serious of skin cancers.
+It can occur from a previous mole, but most time occurs when there is no preexisting mole.
+There are several types of melanoma both coloured and non coloured. (pigmented and non pigmented) If picked up early the cure rate is 100%.

 What causes melanomas?

-Exposure to excessive sunlight (UV radiation) damages the skin (sun burn).
+The most important cause is exposure to excessive sunlight (UV radiation) which damages the skin (sun burn).
 If this happens it causes changes to the structure of the pigment producing cells of the skin.
 If you have had significant sun burns in the past this increases your risk of a melanoma.